 |Continuous assessment||Partial exams||General exam|

 Course valuation is based on 3 case studies during the term.
 All homework assignments are group projects and must be completed using Excel and Word/Power Point.
+Cases are handed out in class in printed version.
 All cases are due at the beginning of class prior to the case discussion.
 Deadlines in this class, as they are in business, are firm.
 If assignments are not handed in on time, they are not accepted.

 - Case Studies are corrected only at the end of the course.
 Case study solutions are provided at the end of the presentation in class and all groups’ presentations are available.
 Self - evaluation of your performance is very important.